github-pfeifer-syscon-de/genericImg/README.md

 # genericImg
-Some basic functions (primarily related to imaging) used by my projects.
+Some basic functions (some related to imaging) used by my projects.

 To build use any (lin)ux:
 <pre>